bcgov/data-publication/pages/dps_bcdc_w_start.md

 ### Reorder Resources

-This funcationality is not available currently, however it is possible with the [API](http://docs.ckan.org/en/ckan-2.7.3/api/#ckan.logic.action.update.package_resource_reorder).
+This functionality is not available currently; however it is possible with the [API](http://docs.ckan.org/en/ckan-2.7.3/api/#ckan.logic.action.update.package_resource_reorder).

 For support, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/23) and include in the description: